vganapati/CT_PVAE/README.md

 ----
 ![Crates.io](https://img.shields.io/crates/l/Ap?color=black)

-`CT_VAE` is a framework that uses self-supervised learning for computed tomography reconstruction from sparse sinograms (projection measurements).
+`CT_PVAE` is a framework that uses self-supervised learning for computed tomography reconstruction from sparse sinograms (projection measurements).
 The framework is probabilisitic, inferring a prior distribution from sparse sinograms on a dataset of objects and calculating the posterior for the object reconstruction on each sinogram.

 # Overview
 The figure below shows the overview of the end-to-end `CT-VAE` pipeline.